 Should position deltas be long or short?
 What about the negative vega.
 What about the risk?

 The position deltas and gamma will always be OK at trade launch; otherwise, we would not have selected the trade.
 The actual option Greeks will vary according to your platform.
 Vega will always be negative and manageable.
 Trade risk is inevitable.
 The RTT behaves very well in nearly all markets and is very resilient to downside moves.
 Before he joined Capital Discussions, Dan Harvey received many emails from traders who were very pleased (some said "Amazed") with the performance of the RTT.
 They were especially impressed how it handles a moderate downside move with minimal damage and good recovery potential.
 However, a huge downside move may cause us to exit the trade to avoid a large loss.
 Any income trade is subject to being hurt by three or four standard deviation moves, and the RTT is no exception.
 We are very risk-averse, and we do our best to manage impending risk.

 Can I get filled at your trade alert filled prices?

-Some traders will get the same fills we do.
+Some traders will get the same fills we do or even better.
 Others may not.

 Here is our sequence for selecting the trade.
 First, we experiment with two to four combinations of strikes which we think would have excellent returns with manageable risk.
 Then, we watch the mid prices of these possible trades and how the prices move with the market.
 Then, we select the one we think is the best (and with a reasonable price) and send a "working order" alert.
 If the order is filled, we copy and paste the fill and send it as an alert as soon as we can.
 This is usually within 5 minutes of the fill.